-Table 20: TID6: Finalize investigations of Ponzi Scheme, AI and Fake reviews on digital platforms for goods and services
+Table 20: TID6: Finalize investigations of Ponzi Scheme, AI and Fake reviews on digital platforms for goods and services.

-Indicator title Finalize Ponzi Scheme, AI and Fake reviews and Online Investigations Definition The turnaround times are determined by calculating the number of business days following the day of the start of the investigation. • A Ponzi Scheme, AI and Fake reviews on digital platforms for goods and services investigation starts upon approval of the investigation.
+Indicator title Finalize Ponzi Scheme, Al and Fake reviews and Online Investigations Definition The turnaround times are determined by calculating the number of business days following the day of the start of the investigation.
+A Ponzi Scheme, AI and Fake reviews on digital platforms for goods and services investigation starts upon approval of the investigation.
 A Ponzi Scheme, AI and Fake reviews on digital platforms for goods and services investigation is finalised when an investigation report is approved.
 The annual target is calculated as the average of all quarters.
-The target is met if the outcome is less than or equal to the 40 business days.
-Source of data or The NCC initiates investigation based on its own research information and intelligence or based on complaints received.
+The target is met if the outcome is less than or equal to the Source of data or 40 business days.
+The NCC initiates investigation based on its own research information and intelligence or based on complaints received.
 The initiation of a case is evidenced by minutes of the Steering Committee to initiate.
-Method of calculation/ A simple count assessment Means of verification Steering Committee minutes or approved memorandum.
+Method of calculation/ assessment A simple count Means of verification Steering Committee minutes or approved memorandum.
 Assumptions The target will be met.

-Disaggregation of N/A

-beneficiaries

-Spatial transformation N/A

-(where applicable)

-Calculation type Cumulative (year-end)

-Reporting cycle Quarterly

-Desired performance Target achieved or exceeded

-Indicator Responsibility Divisional Head: Complaints and Investigations
+Disaggregation of beneficiaries N/A Spatial transformation (where applicable) N/A Calculation type Cumulative (year-end) Reporting cycle Quarterly Desired performance Target achieved or exceeded Indicator Responsibility Divisional Head: Legal Services

-Divisional Head: Legal Services